akhilender-bongirwar/code-validator/README.md

+## IMPORTANT NOTICE

+The application is currently in the development stage, where the main focus lies on building and refining the logic and functions.
+At this phase, only Python code is executed by this application.

 ## Contributing

 If you have suggestions for how code-executer could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.